wevm/wagmi/docs/react/api/hooks/useWaitForTransactionReceipt.md

+---
+title: useWaitForTransactionReceipt
+description: Hook that waits for the transaction to be included on a block, and then returns the transaction receipt.
+If the transaction reverts, then the action will throw an error.
+Replacement detection (e.g. sped up transactions) is also supported.
+---

 # useWaitForTransactionReceipt

 Hook that waits for the transaction to be included on a block, and then returns the transaction receipt.
 If the transaction reverts, then the action will throw an error.
 Replacement detection (e.g. sped up transactions) is also supported.